Dream Symbols Dictionary

 A mirror symbolizes introspection and self-image.
 A distorted reflection can indicate an altered perception of yourself or a need to see yourself more clearly.

 Ask yourself: How do I perceive myself?
-Is my self-image realistic?

 Money